 Jesus Christ is the model and basis for World Vision’s work — namely His identification with the poor, the afflicted, and the marginalized.
 We are committed to protecting children at risk because of their gender or a disability.

 Many of our efforts focus on abuse and exploitation deeply rooted in gender discrimination.
-We respond by highlighting the value and needs of girls and boys and affirming the important roles of both men and women in protecting children.
+We respond by highlighting the value and needs of girls and boys and affirming the important roles of parents, faith leaders, communities and governments in protecting children.

 World Vision promotes the inclusion of people with disabilities in our work, so they are valued, active participants in the changes happening in their communities.
 In our child protection projects specifically, we are committed to ensuring that all children, including girls and boys with disabilities, have their voices heard in decisions affecting their lives.